How Changing Your Work Commute Can Help You Live Longer

 In the United States, we’ve engineered movement out of our daily lives.
 In 2016, the U.S. Census Bureau reported that 85.4 percent of the 150 million workers drove to their workplace in an automobile, while only 0.6 percent of the population biked to work.

-In a recent study published in The BMJ, researchers found that active transportation users had a lower risk of cardiovascular disease, cancer, and all-cause mortality in follow up years — whether by bike, on foot, public transportation, or a combination of the three.
-The cyclists, though, saw the greatest benefit with a 41 percent lower risk of all-cause mortality than those who took public transportation, or were not active at all during their commutes to work.
-Walkers showed a 24 percent lower risk of having a heart-attack than non-active transportation users.
+In a recent study published in The BMJ, researchers found that active transportation users had a lower risk of cardiovascular disease, cancer, and all-cause mortality in follow-up years — whether by bike, on foot, public transportation, or a combination of the three.
+The cyclists, though, saw the most significant benefit with a 41 percent lower risk of all-cause mortality than those who took public transportation or were not active at all during their commutes to work.
+Walkers showed a 24 percent lower risk of having a heart attack than non-active transportation users.

 Jason Gill, study author from the University of Glasgow noted, “What these results suggest is that active commuting is a possibility for a much wider range of people than those who live within a narrow circumference of where they work.
 If we can change cities so that it’s easier for people to be more active, then people will be.”

 What If Biking Isn’t Even An Option?